voxel51/fiftyone-plugins/orchestrators/airflow/README.md

 FiftyOne deployment.

-**Note:** FiftyOne Teams customers need to configure the execution environment with the varaibles and plugin sources outlined in
+**Note:** FiftyOne Teams customers need to configure the execution environment with the variables and plugin sources outlined in
 [the documentation](https://docs.voxel51.com/teams/teams_plugins.html#setting-up-an-orchestrator).